plexoio/morada/README.md

 #### iframe assets failures

-If your video or google maps is not working probably the origin server of this third-party service is not working properly.
-It could be as well that your device is lacking of RAM memory or processing capacities.
-We recommend always to delete cache files and refresh the page, as well as making sure you closed other high consuming applications, running on the background to allow Morada run properly.
+If your video or Google Maps is not working, probably the origin server of this third-party service is not working properly.
+It could be as well that your device is lacking RAM memory or processing capacities.
+We recommend always deleting cache files and refreshing the page, as well as making sure you closed other high consuming applications running on the background to allow Morada to run properly.

 #### Contact Form Error

-Currently our contact form is pointing to a Code Institute's server.
-Whether or not is working is not our priority for the moment.
+Currently, our contact form is pointing to a Code Institute's server.
+Whether or not it is working is not our priority for the moment.
 You will need to connect it to your own database so that it works as you desire.

 #### Social Media issue

-If you noticed that the social media buttons are not pointing to the Morada Hotel official social media account is because the hotel does not actually exist.
+If you noticed that the social media buttons are not pointing to the Morada Hotel official social media account, it is because the hotel does not actually exist.
 This is a project to display our abilities of building this site.
-The current social media links take you to the authors social media.
+The current social media links take you to the author's social media.

 #### Morada.nft not working

 Our real Web3 domain is working without problems.
-It just need Metamask and Polygon network in it to be able to connect to the site.
-If you are not able to connect it could be for the following reasons:
+It just needs Metamask and Polygon network in it to be able to connect to the site.
+If you are not able to connect, it could be for the following reasons:

 - Metamask is not installed on your browser.
 - You do not have Polygon network added on your Metamask wallet.
-- You do not have [Unstoppabledomains](https://unstoppabledomains.com/) extension (optional).
+- You do not have Unstoppable domain extension (optional).

 #### Other bugs

-For other related bugs we recommend to always refresh the page or delete cache files.
-The problem is not Morada project, it could be third-party related issues or related to your own device settings and capabilities.
+For other related bugs, we recommend always refreshing the page or deleting cache files.
+The problem is not the Morada project; it could be third-party related issues or related to your own device settings and capabilities.

 ## Testing

-We have tested our site for accesibility, html & css validation, performance on GT-metrix and responsiveness.
+We have tested our site for accessibility, HTML & CSS validation, performance on GT-metrix, and responsiveness.

-During the development process we were constantly doing the same to make sure we come about with a great final product.
-At the end of the development process and deployment we have run the follwing tests:
+During the development process, we were constantly doing the same to make sure we come up with a great final product.
+At the end of the development process and deployment, we have run the following tests:

-#### Accesibility
+#### Accessibility

+We have used a [Screen Reader](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn) created by Google.
+As a result, we have improved the aria-label of some features, such as the educational image displayed on the homepage, as well as the Google Maps iframe on the contact.html page.

 #### HTML & CSS validation

+We have used the official W3C Markup Validation Service to test our site.
+We found just 3 common errors, and they were already solved.
+Therefore, the site shows the following results:

-#### JS valdation
+#### JS validation

-#### GT-Metrix Performance
+#### GT-metrix Performance

 #### Responsiveness

 <hr>